userquin/detect-browser-es/README.md

 - `nr test:firefox`: Firefox must be installed
 - `nr test:safari`: Safari must be installed and only on macOS machine

-To test WebdriverIO detection, run one of the following commands:
+To test WebdriverIO detection, run one of the following commands (will not work, there is a bug in `@wdio/browser-runner`):
 - `nr wdio:chrome`: Chrome must be installed
 - `nr wdio:edge`: Edge must be installed
 - `nr wdio:firefox`: Firefox must be installed